nham/wabbo/about.md

 title: About
 ---

-This site is a collection of notes on things that I am learning.
-These will most often be math and programming things.
-Some of the information will be wrong (because I often write in order to learn), so I welcome any corrections.
+This site consists of various written things, mostly notes on stuff I'm learning.
+The stuff tends to be mathematical or computing-related stuff.